 #5: Seek guidance from a mentor, and build up a mentee

-This is something that most forget about when they try to come up with ways on how to enjoy being a single Christian.
+This is something that most forget about when they try to come up with ways on how to live a single Christian life.
 Yet, it’s one of the most important things.
 Seek wisdom from a more experienced and God-honoring mentor that you look up to.
 Be a sponge and take in all the learnings that you can get in all aspects of your life–including (AND ESPECIALLY) how to manage romantic relationships!

 And, look for someone YOU can mentor as well.
 You may think that you don’t have wisdom to share as a young person, but trust us, a young person can do well learning from you.
 Connect with your church or find someone in the community that you can invest in, and find joy and fulfillment as you see that person grow while you grow yourself.